JelteF/myomote/doc/design.md

 One to setup the connection between the phone and VLC on the network.
 This page will also contain some VLC controls and info about its state and currently playing file.
-Because VLC uses a http api, the app will need [requests
+Because VLC uses a http api, the app will need a way to send [requests](https://developer.android.com/training/volley/simple.html)

 The VLC and Myo setup views will be tabs on the opening screen of the app.